godmodegalactus/solana-improvement-documents/proposals/0016-simd-application-fees.md

 Note that this proposal does not aim to increase gas fees for all transactions or add any kind of congestion control mechanism.

+## Alternatives Considered

+* Having a fixed write lock fee and a read lock fee.

+Pros: Simpler to implement, Simple to calculate fees.

+Cons: Will increase fees for everyone, dapp cannot decide to rebate fees, (or not all existing apps have to develop a rebate system).
+Fees cannot be decided by the dapp developer.
+Penalizes everyone for a few bad actors.

+* Passing application fees for each account by instruction and validating them during the execution inside user application code

+Pros: High efficiency, minimal performance impact, more generic, no need to change the account structure.

+Cons: Cannot prevent denial of service attacks, or account blocking attacks that do not call into the respective program

 ## New Terminology

 Application Fees: Fees that are decided by the dapp developer will be charged if